+Figure 24: Patient Compare View

 Patient Dashboard

 Overview

-The Patient Dashboard, shown in Figure 21, provides a comprehensive view of patient information and how each patient calculates.
+The Patient Dashboard, shown in Figure 25, provides a comprehensive view of patient information and how each patient calculates.
 The goal of the Patient Dashboard is to support test-deck planning for measure developers.
 Using the Patient Dashboard, measure developers can sort and filter patients, edit multiple patients at a time using the inline editing feature, and edit data criteria on a patient using the modal pop-up editor.